GameChangerCloud/doc-gamechanger/_tabs/contributing.md

 GameChanger Cloud remains a work in progress, contributors are more than welcome.
 You can contribute to the following projects or suggest improvements through our [contact form](/contact/).

+The next steps for GameChanger would be to :
+*  Conceive a fourth client side generator, which would be based on an Angular schematic for the generation of the files and Vue.js as the front-end framework
+*  Change the projects based on yeoman so that they would instead use an Angular schematic
+*  Work on the generator based on Ember to [bring it up to date]
+*  Update the front-end and back-end generators so that would function with geographical and custom scalars
+*  Support incremental generation

 ## How can I contribute to Gamechanger Cloud?
 ### Reporting bugs